Silgi

 Client

-Set up the type-safe client with createLink and createClient — including binary mode, interceptors, and type inference.
+Set up the type-safe client with createLink and createClient — safe clients, streaming, interceptors, and type inference.

 The Silgi client gives you a fully typed proxy that mirrors your server's router structure.
 You call procedures like local functions, and TypeScript knows every input and output type.